 - In January 2008 the Airport launched its Community Engagement Strategy, which sets out the Airport's formal commitments to the community up to 2012.
 The strategy focuses on three action areas, 'A Better Environment', 'A Vibrant Neighbourhood' and 'A Growing Economy', identifying priority programmes in each one.

-- LLAOL is in the process of introducing a NOx Levy on all departing aircraft where the engine NOx emission exceeds 400 grammes per passenger and on non-passenger aircraft.
+- We have a programme of Air Quality Monitoring to determine the contribution of the Airport to local air emissions.
+LLAOL has also introduced a NOx Levy on all departing aircraft where the engine NOx emission exceeds 400 grammes per passenger and on non-passenger aircraft.
 Further information is available on the Airport's website.

 Airspace Change Proposal Consultation

 Proposed RNAV1 Procedures on the Runway 26 Brookmans Park Departure Routes

 This consultation has now closed.

 For further information please visit the London Luton Airport Website